Cyanic76/Hosts/README.md

 ## Choose what you want to block

-The goal is to let you choose what you want and don't want to block.
-I split the files into many new ones in the [`corporations/`](https://github.com/Cyanic76/Hosts/tree/main/corporations) folder for you to pick the ones you want.
+The goal is to [block standard ad and tracker domains](https://hosts.cyanic.tk/cyanicHosts.txt) and [if you want to block corporations](https://codeberg.org/Cyanic76/Hosts/issues/1), you choose what you want/need to block.

 ## Get all hosts together